 At the conclusion of each calendar year, Region II will provide a consolidated report to the NRO/DCIP assessment program lead containing the number of targeted ITAAC for which the planned inspections were completed during the year (i.e., marked as completed in CIPIMs); the construction program inspections completed during the year, including whether or not annual inspection requirements were completed; the operational program inspections completed during the year; and the remaining required operational program inspections.

 Upon completion of the construction baseline inspection program, as part of the staff’s 10 CFR Part 52.103(g) recommendation, Region II will provide to the NRO/DCIP Division Director certification that the construction baseline inspection program has been completed.
+If a high level step in an ITAAC matrix row or column procedure that has been used is not completed at least once during construction of the respective unit, documentation stating the reason for not conducting the step will be provided in this certification.

 07.07 Plant Specific Supplemental and Reactive Inspections .
 Plant performance will be assessed using IMC 2505.
 Plants whose performance is outside the licensee response band in the CAM will receive plant specific supplemental inspections based on their assessed performance.
 The depth and breadth of specific supplemental inspections chosen for implementation will depend upon the significance of the identified issues and will be conducted pursuant to the inspection procedure specified in the CAM.
 Region II has the lead for conducting plant specific supplemental inspections.